 The focus of this course is on the study and practice of community-oriented nursing.
 Theories and environmental factors which influence the health of communities are analyzed.
 The application of the nursing process and diagnostic reasoning in promoting the health of individuals, families and communities is emphasized.
 Clinically students collaborate with preceptor and faculty to integrate community/public health nursing theory into practice.
-The format is a 4 hour lecture/seminar, 1 hour online component and weekly clinical assignments.
-(B credits)
+(9 credits)